 From 1990 to 1996, Grinspun served as Director of Nursing at Mount Sinai Hospital in Toronto.
 She has also worked in practice and administrative capacities in Israel and the United States.

-Grinspun, who was born in Chile, has an RN diploma from Hadassah School of Nursing in Jerusalem, Israel; a baccalaureate degree from Tel Aviv University, Tel Aviv, Israel; an Master of Science in Nursing from the University of Michigan in Ann Arbor, Michigan; a PhD from the department of sociology at York University in Toronto, Ontario and was awarded an honourary Doctor of Laws degree from the University of Ontario Institute of Technology (UOIT).
+Grinspun, who was born in Chile, has an RN diploma from Hadassah School of Nursing in Jerusalem, Israel; a baccalaureate degree from Tel Aviv University, Tel Aviv, Israel; a Master of Science in Nursing from the University of Michigan in Ann Arbor, Michigan; and a PhD from the department of sociology at York University in Toronto, Ontario.
+In 2011, she was conferred an honourary Doctor of Laws degree from the University of Ontario Institute of Technology (UOIT).

 Grinspun is an Adjunct Professor in the Faculty of Nursing at the University of Toronto; an adjunct professor at the School of Nursing, York University; an associate member of the Centre for Health Promotion at the University of Toronto; an affiliate member of the Centre for Health Studies at York University; and an Associate Fellow of the Centre for Latin American and Caribbean Studies (CERLAC) at York University.